Jonathan Dove (b. 1959) is a British composer best known as a composer of operas and choral music.

-Dove has written over a dozen operas, including Siren Song and L’Augellino Belverde, which received its highly acclaimed UK première by the Guildhall School of Music & Drama in June lasr year.
-He has also written four large-scale community operas and a church opera, Tobias and the Angel , which re-opened the Young Vic's renovated theatre in October 2006.
-The Young Vic also presented The Enchanted Pig, a musical fairy tale, as its Christmas Show in December 2006 / January 2007 and the piece is currently touring the UK.
+Dove has written over a dozen operas, including Siren Song and L’Augellino Belverde, which received its highly acclaimed UK première by the Guildhall School of Music & Drama in June last year.
+He has also written four large-scale community operas and a church opera, Tobias and the Angel, which re-opened the Young Vic's renovated theatre in October 2006.
+The Young Vic also presented The Enchanted Pig, a musical fairy tale, as its Christmas Show in December 2006, and the piece is currently touring the UK.

-Dove's television opera, When she died..., was first broadcast in 2002 to an audience of nearly a million viewers in the UK alone.
-A staged version of When she died... will première at Kammeroper Vienna in March 2007 and Man on the Moon, a TV opera about the first moon-landing was first broadcast on Channel 4 in Decemeber 2006.
-Kwasi & Kwame, a chamber opera adapted by Arthur Japin from his bestselling novel The Two Hearts of Kwasi Boachi, has been commissioned by Opera OT Rotterdam and will tour the Netherlands from October 2007.
-Opera North, Sadler’s Wells and Oper Chemnitz have commissioned Pinocchio which will première in December 2007.
+Dove's television opera, When She Died..., was first broadcast in 2002 to an audience of nearly a million viewers in the UK alone.
+A staged version of When She Died... will première at Kammeroper Vienna in March 2007 and Man on the Moon, a TV opera about the first moon-landing, was first broadcast on Channel 4 in December 2006.
+Kwasi & Kwame, a chamber opera adapted by Arthur Japin from his bestselling novel The Two Hearts of Kwasi Boachi, has been commissioned by Opera OT Rotterdam and toured the Netherlands from October 2007.

 Coming from a family of architects, Dove’s work has often been associated with buildings.
 He wrote music for the opening ceremonies of the Millennium Dome and the Millennium Bridge and provided the score for a film about the architect Carlo Scarpa.
 Film and architecture come together in one of his latest projects, Work in Progress, 14 site-visits for piano and orchestra, composed for the opening season of The Sage Gateshead (the new music-centre designed by Norman Foster) which also incorporated a film of the building process.